-Updated 11 April 2012.
-Current offers below on this page.
+Updated 1 May 2016.
+Current offers first on this page.

 Beryllium copper is not the same as Phosphor bronze:

 Instead of brass, Skowroneck used beryllium copper strings.
 Colleagues tell me that, unfortunately, even this material comes in a variety of qualities, and some of it does not sound very well.
 I have, however, only good experiences with the specific wire used in the Bremen workshop: